vbuch/node-signpdf/README.md

 * The whole signing flow is a rework of what's already [in pdfsign.js](https://github.com/Communication-Systems-Group/pdfsign.js/blob/master/src/js/main.js#L594) so thanks go to [@tbocek](https://github.com/tbocek)
 * [node-forge](https://github.com/digitalbazaar/forge) is an awesome package written in pure JavaScript and [supports signing in detached mode](https://github.com/digitalbazaar/forge/pull/605).
 Many thanks to all the guys who wrote and maintain it.
 * Thanks to the guys of [PDFKit](https://github.com/foliojs/pdfkit) as well.
 They've made PDF generation incredibly easy.

+## Contributing

+* All PRs are welcome.
+* This is a git-flow repo.
+We use the default git flow with a `v` version prefix.
+* Note that [gitmoji](https://gitmoji.carloscuesta.me/) is used in the commit messages.
+That's not a must but we think it's nice.